El Gran Senor

 El Gran Senor (21 April 1981 – 18 October 2006) was an American-bred, Irish-trained Thoroughbred race horse.
 Foaled at Windfields Farm (Maryland), he was the best horse of his generation in Europe at both two and three years of age.
 His only defeat in eight races came when he was beaten a short head by Secreto in the 1984 Epsom Derby.
 El Gran Senor received an outstanding Timeform rating of 136.
-He also enjoyed notable success at stud before being pensioned at Ashford Stud in Kentucky in 2000.
+He also enjoyed success at stud before being pensioned at Ashford Stud in Kentucky in 2000.

 Background

 He was born in 1981 and was bred at Windfields Farm (Maryland) by Windfields' owner E. P. Taylor in partnership with Vincent O'Brien, John Magnier, and Robert Sangster.
 He had a pronounced parrot mouth, which he often passed on to his progeny.
 His name comes from the nickname of Horatio Luro, trainer of his sire Northern Dancer.
 He went to Ireland to be trained by Vincent O'Brien, who had trained numerous major winners for Sangster including El Gran Senor's full brother, Try My Best, who was champion two-year-old in Great Britain and Ireland in 1977.